 Unfortunately, they do have quite a few drawbacks.
 First, it’s extremely pricey for a tool that only supports Instagram and Pinterest automation.
 Without annual plans, you’d be paying more than for almost any other Pinterest bot.

-As such, it’s a decent choice for those who have a single Pinterest account and want to test out an automation tool.
+As such, it’s a decent choice for those with a single Pinterest account who want to test an automation tool.
 Those who want to manage unlimited accounts will have to skip over Tailwind.

-- Up to 5 Pinterest accounts - $40 per year
+- Up to five Pinterest accounts — $40 per year

 - Unlimited accounts — $99 per year

 NinjaPinner is a social media automation tool that provides botting features for Pinterest, Instagram, TikTok, and Tumblr.
 They are mostly focused on building up their Pinterest bot features, though.

 As a Pinterest tool, NinjaPinner provides everything a botter needs.
 Features such as the automatic following, auto repin, automated commenting, and many others are included.
 Ban evasion features are provided through a “break” system and proxy support.

 Additionally, like all the best Pinterest bots, they provide access to in-depth data and analytics.
 These can be used to see how well your social media marketing is going and find areas for improvement.